shelled snails text index | photo index

 Family Neritidae

 Where seen?
 This nerite snail with distinctive 'pimples' on the underside is often seen on many of our rocky shores and granite seawalls.
-They are usually found nearer the low water mark.
+It is usually found nearer the low water mark.
 The study by Tan & Clements (2008) found this snail on rocks, breakwaters, and seawalls in lower to middle intertidal zone.
 Sites included: Pulau Ubin, Changi, Tanah Merah, Marina South, Labrador, Sentosa, St. John's Island, Pulau Hantu, Pulau Salu, Raffles Lighthouse and Tuas.

 Sisters Islands, Jan 06

-Pulau Hantu, Feb 07
+Pulau Semakau, Feb 09

 Sentosa, Apr 07